• Skip to primary navigation

 What ingredients do you need to make chicken florentine?

-• Gluten-free Flour (for dredging) - I use King Author 1:1 in this recipe.
-If you want to keep this recipe completey grain-free instead of just gluten-free feel free to sub almond flour for the 1:1 flour.
+• Gluten-free Flour (for dredging): I use King Author 1:1 in this recipe.
+If you want to keep this recipe completely grain-free instead of just gluten-free, feel free to substitute almond flour for the 1:1 flour.

 • Olive Oil